San Francisco floats ban on e-cigarettes pending US review

 In 2018, more than 3.6 million U.S. middle and high school students used e-cigarettes in the past 30 days, including nearly 5 percent of middle school students and nearly 21 percent of high school students, the Centers for Disease Control and Prevention reported.

-Walton also plans to introduce legislation to bar making, selling or distributing tobacco on city property.
+Walton also introduced legislation that bars making, selling or distributing tobacco on city property.
 That proposal is aimed at Juul Labs, an electronic cigarette company that rents space on Pier 70.

 “We don’t want them in our city,” Walton said.